jafaryor/knowledge-base/Soft Skills/SDLC/methodologies.md

 * ### Extreme Programming

+    Extreme programming is a software-development discipline that organizes people to produce higher-quality software more productively.

     Extreme Programming approach (__XP__) refers to an agile software engineering methodology.
 It was created to avoid the development of functions that are not currently needed.
 It aimed at the creation of a top-notch (high standard) final product with no regard for frequent changes in requirements.
 Another aim of this method is reducing the costs of software essentials.
 To achieve that, continuous testing and planning are applied.

+    According to XP methodologies you have to implement the features with minimum working code.
+Once that’s done you can go back and beautify your code.
+Let the design evolve from the requirements, don’t do upfront design.
+Don’t think of the future requirements, just do the minimum required.

     It is the best choice if your client has a deadline to deliver the product with no clear understanding of how it must work, and the risk is higher.
 XP techniques are setup to address and mitigate the risks and increase the likelihood of success.